pjoulot/Stargate-Ancient-WebExtension/README.md

 0.9
 - Create an helper popup with the matching between ancient letters and the latin ones.

+1.0
+- Use a stargate icon
+- Create the configuration page of the addon (Special character replacement, Enable the helper popin, Increase the font size)
+- The clicking icon change in function of the status of the addon

 ## Need to be developped ##

 - Multilingual support